-Violations shall be classified as follows:
+12-2.1 Violations shall be classified as follows

-12-2.1 Level One Violations shall include:

-Unlawful removal of campaign materials

-Failure to abide by the provisions in Campaign Conduct Chapter 5

-Failure to abide by provision in Posters Chapter 6.1

-12-2.2 Level Two Violations shall include:

-Campaign Conduct in libraries and computer labs Chapter 5-1.8

-Failure to abide by provisions in Solicitation Chapter 5-2

-Failure to abide by the Neutrality provision Chapter 5.3

-Setting up own polling location 6.2.4
+- A. Level One Violations shall include: - 1.
+Unlawful removal of campaign materials - 2.
+Failure to abide by the provisions in Campaign Conduct (See Chapter 5) - 3.
+Failure to abide by provision in Posters (See Chapter 6.1) - B. Level Two Violations shall include: - 1.
+Campaign Conduct in libraries and computer labs (See Chapter 5-1.8) - 2.
+Failure to abide by provisions in Solicitation (See Chapter 5-2) - 3.
+Failure to abide by the Neutrality provision (See Chapter 5-3)

-Obstructing the Elections Department in the discharge of departmental duties.
-Posters or leafleting in University Buildings

-12-2.3 Level Three Violations shall include:

-Failure to abide by provisions in Campaign Expenses Accounting Chapter 7.1 Failure to abide by provisions in Campaign Expenses Reporting Chapter 7.2 Failure to abide by provisions in Campaign Spending Limits Chapter 7.3 Failure to attend the mandatory candidates meeting Chapter 2.3.1 Falsification of paperwork required by the Elections Code Aiding another individual in fraudulent voting Destruction of campaign/non-campaigning materials
+- 4. Obstructing the Elections Department in the discharge of departmental duties (Chapter 6-2.4) - 5.
+Posters or leafleting in University Buildings - C. Level Three Violations shall include: - 1.
+Failure to abide by provisions in Campaign Expenses Accounting (See Chapter 7-1) - 2.
+Failure to abide by provisions in Campaign Expenses Reporting (See Chapter 7-2) - 3.
+Failure to abide by provisions in Campaign Spending Limits (See Chapter 7-3) - 4.
+Failure to attend the mandatory candidates meeting (See Chapter 2-3.1) - 5.
+Falsification of paperwork required by the Elections Code Aiding another individual in fraudulent voting - 6.
+Destruction of campaign/non-campaigning materials - 7.
+Setting up unauthorized polling location (See Chapter 6-2.4)